Written by: Natalia Brown

-According to statistics from IHS Markit, international pressure from consumers who value sustainability is among the most concerning disruptors for the plastics industry.
-A significant reduction in the demand growth for plastics could have a fairly pronounced impact on refiners, in particular, who have been already faced with declining demand for transportation fuels due to increasing fuel efficiency standards.
-The power of the consumer cannot be understated; our investments (no matter how small) collectively impact the entire petrochemical value chain.
+According to statistics from IHS Markit, international pressure from consumers who value sustainability is listed among the most concerning disruptors for the plastics industry.
+A significant reduction in the growing demand for plastics could have a pronounced impact on refiners, in particular, who have already been faced with declining demand for transportation fuels due to increasing fuel efficiency standards.
+The power of the consumer cannot be understated; our investments (no matter how small) collectively impact the entire petrochemical value chain!

 Are you ready to break free from plastic and take action to combat the climate crisis?

-Recent studies have overwhelming proven that greenhouse gases are released during plastic production, and more recently that they continue to be released while in use and certainly as they degrade.
-Use this information as motivation to seek out alternatives for the single-use plastics you identified in your life; shifting to reusable items, biodegradable packaging, or simply going package-free when possible!
+Recent studies have overwhelming proven that greenhouse gases are released during plastic production, and more recently that they continue to be released as they degrade.
+Use this information as motivation to seek out alternatives for the single-use plastics you identified in your life—shifting to reusable items, biodegradable packaging, or simply going package-free when possible!